-American Apparel Inc. is a Los Angeles, California-based online-only company.
-It is famous for having a cult following of edge teens that resonates well with the Gen-Z target market.
+American Apparel Inc. is a California-based, online-only company.
+It is famous for having a cult following of teens that resonate well with the Gen-Z target market.
 They sell apparel, jeans and bags.
 Just like all the other contenders on this list, American Apparel, too, has all its products manufactured and assembled in China.

 Best Product Assembly Service in China

-Now that we have established how some of the most successful companies in the world have their product assembly services in China, let’s look at the details.
+Now that we have established how some of the most successful companies in the world have their product assembly services in China, let’s talk about you.
 Having your product assembled anywhere really, can be an intimidating task, especially if you have no prior experience.

 Did you know that MorphoMFG has glowing reviews from clients who outsource their entire production lines to them?
-The CEO of EcoBloom, outsourced the design, prototyping, molds and mass production for Ecobloom, all of it to MorphoMFG.
-Not only was the CEO impressed with the finesse of how his company’s products were manufactured and assembled, but also with now efficiently the whole production process was continued.
+The CEO of EcoBloom, outsourced the design, prototyping, molds and mass production for Ecobloom to MorphoMFG.

 Cubcoats, the child apparel brand also has nothing but great things to say about MorphoMFG, saying that you do not need to find a manufacturer in China, you need to find someone who can put all the pieces together for you and MorphoMFG is that company.

 Humble brag, but if you see what others say about us, have read, watch, or listen over at MorphoMFG reviews page.

 The Pros and Cons of Product Assembly in China